TinyTapeout/tinytapeout_www/content/faq/_index.en.md

 * [TT02 page](/runs/tt02/)
 * [TT03 page](/runs/tt03/)

-## Why do I have fewer / more standard cells than I expected?

-Logic synthesis has to convert Verilog to a data structure which has specific properties so that a technology library (like Sky130) can be mapped to it, so that it can actually be fabricated.

-If you have 2 inverters in series, Yosys (the synthesis tool) may well optimise them both out, so you end up with less cells than expected.

-However, if you have only 8 cells, your design is probably completely optimised out.
-Maybe you didn't connect the inputs or outputs?

 ## I can't make a new fork of the submission repository.
 How do I start a new project?

 Start by creating a new empty GitHub repository.